 The Manager of the Trust is Tutman Fund Solutions Limited (the "Manager").
+The Manager was incorporated in England and Wales with registered number 1934644 on 30 July 1985.
 The registered office (and head office) of the Manager is at Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.
 The issued share capital of the Manager is £50,000 consisting of 50,000 ordinary shares of £1 each fully paid.